Singapore Fines Credit Suisse and Local Bank in 1MDB Inquiry

-SINGAPORE – Singapore's financial regulator imposed fines on Swiss bank Credit Suisse AG and a local bank for antimoney-laundering control failures connected with an investigation into alleged misappropriation from Malaysian state fund 1MDB.
+SINGAPORE – Singapore's financial regulator imposed fines on two large banks including Credit Suisse AG as it concluded a two-year investigation into widespread antimoney-laundering failures throughout its financial system related to alleged misappropriations from Malaysian state fund 1MDB.

 Continue Reading Below